-Do not discard batteries with the household waste.
-Dispose of faulty batteries in an environmentally compatible manner.
+Do not dispose of batteries with the household waste.
+Dispose of a defective battery in an environmentally friendly manner.
 Give the battery to your authorized KTM dealer or dispose of it at a collection point for used batteries.

-Even when there is no load on the battery, it still loses power steadily.
+Even when there is no load on the battery, it discharges steadily.

-The charge state and the type of charge are very important for the service life of the battery.
+The charging level and the method of charging are very important for the service life of the battery.